The Memory Keeper's Daughter: 1989

 Paul and Phoebe are now twenty-five.
-Norah and David are divorced and Paul is traveling and studying music in France with his own girlfriend.
+Norah and David are divorced and Paul is traveling and studying music in France with his girlfriend.
 Phoebe is in love with Robert, who also has Down syndrome, and wants to get married and live in a group home, but Caroline is scared to let Phoebe live an independent life.

 David considers making a confession to Norah about Phoebe but can't bear to go through with it.
 Soon afterward, he dies from a heart attack.
 Later, when Norah sorts through David's collection of photographs, she begins to understand him in a way she never did when they were married.
 Caroline comes to visit Norah and explains that Phoebe never died at all and is living with her.
 Norah and Paul later visit Pittsburgh and meet Phoebe for the first time.
 Paul drives Phoebe to their late father's grave.
 Paul thinks of what his twin sister might have been like if she had not been born with Down syndrome.

 Film adaptation

-A television film adaptation premiered on Lifetime Television on April 12, 2008.
+A television film adaptation directed by Mick Jackson premiered on Lifetime Television on April 12, 2008.
 The film's cast includes Dermot Mulroney as David, Gretchen Mol as Norah, and Emily Watson as Caroline.
 The adolescent and adult Phoebe is played by Krystal Hope Nausbaum, an actress with Down syndrome.
 The movie eliminates the characters of Doro, her father Leo, Rosemary and her son Jack.
 Portions of the movie were shot in Windsor, Nova Scotia.

 On its premiere, 5.82 million viewers watched the film and it received a 4.0 household rating.
 The movie was also the most watched show on cable for the week of April 7–13, 2008.
 It was released to DVD in October 2008.